calebtgraves/calebtgraves/README.md

 # Hey!
 I'm Caleb Graves!

 I'm a Front-End Web Developer living in Logan, Utah.
-I have a Bachelor's Degree in Web Design and Development from BYU-Idaho, a year of experience as a React Developer, and I'm currently looking for a full-time position in Software and/or Web Development
+I have a Bachelor's Degree in Web Design and Development from BYU-Idaho, a year and a half of experience as a Software Developer, and I'm currently looking for a full-time position in Software and/or Web Development

 Here's a link to my resume site, which I built in Svelte!
 [htts://www.calebtgraves.com](https://www.calebtgraves.com)